j1nxie/j1nxie.github.io/_posts/2024-11-05-bad-game-design-persona-5-royal.md

 # Okumura's Palace

 Kaneshiro's Palace is definitely, definitely, **definitely** no match for this.
 The fifth palace in the game has to be one of the *worst* designed palaces I've ever seen.
+It's so bad we even got subsections for it!

+## Timed mechanics

 A *ton* of the mechanics are timed, which technically fits the theme of "capitalism draining everyone dry", but it's just so, so, so annoying.
 Pathing through the map involves a bunch of 30-second timed platforms, and you need to backtrack and re-activate the platforms to progress if you don't make it in time.
 This time passes during fights too, so if you accidentally get an encounter, have fun backtracking!

 Yippee, you've made it to the end of the palace, and you sent the calling card.
 You enter the palace again, fast travel to the last section before the boss encounter, and you feel like you're *so* prepared to do this boss fight.
 You're wrong.
 You are **not** ready to do this boss fight.